lino-framework/book/docs/dev/socialauth/index.rst

 instructions page for `GitHub
 <http://python-social-auth.readthedocs.io/en/latest/backends/github.html>`__.

-Note that with Lino, unlike plain Django applications, you do not need to set :setting:`AUTHENTICATION_BACKENDS` yourself, Lino will do that for you, based on miscellaneous criteria (and :attr:`social_auth_backends
+Note that with Lino you do not need to set :setting:`AUTHENTICATION_BACKENDS` yourself, Lino will do that for you, based on miscellaneous criteria (and :attr:`social_auth_backends
 <lino.core.site.Site.social_auth_backends>` is only one of them).

 Most backends require additional parameters, and you must define them